seyLu/blog/content/project/medrec-regions-form/index.md

 {{< video src="create_regions_form_using_alpinejs_and_dropdown_search.mp4" controls="yes" >}}

-If you're curious about all the changes made using this approach, you can [view the commit hash on this PR](https://github.com/seyLu/medrec/commit/9fd312aef97adaa6a55bd74d4c0383cccedbada8).
+If you're curious about all the changes made using this approach, you can [view this PR](https://github.com/seyLu/medrec/pull/11/files).

+<div id="approach-3"></div>

 ## Approach 3: HTMX & Datalist